Generating HAR files and analyzing web requests

 2. Click the cog icon, then Persist logs

-3. Refresh the page to start capturing the traffic between the browser to the server.
+3. Refresh the page to start capturing the browser and server traffic.

-• Note: Please capture a full page load so we can see the requests made prior to the problem we're analyzing.
+• Note: Please capture a full page load so we can see the requests made before the problem we're analyzing.

 4. Complete the steps that trigger or demonstrate your issue.